sderosiaux/golb/src/pages/work-with-me/index.md

 |
 |But I know that I love learning by myself and learning from others.
 I love teaching to others.
 I love making great stuff.
 I love open-source.
 I love understanding the business.
 |
+|I am a Freelance, so feel free to contact me.
+|
-|I used to work on Hadoop clusters, dealing with the Data flow (Flume, Kafka), writing some Spark, and handling the analytics part.
+|I'm used to work between Software Engineering and Data Engineering.
+I've worked on Hadoop clusters, dealing with the Data flow (Flume, Kafka), writing some Spark, and handling the analytics part.
+I'm also quite (more?)
+Software Engineering oriented because I love understanding and working on the business preoccupations, and I love coding with strongly typed languages.
+|
 |I'm quite a fan of the Google Cloud Platform for everything now.
 From their databases, GCE for Virtual Machines, GKE for Kubernetes, or GAE, it can really answer to any needs nowadays.
+I'm also an AWS Developer Certified ([SLJDGM31LNE1QPS1](https://aw.certmetrics.com/amazon/public/verification.aspx)).
 |
 |I'm fluent in Scala, and most of its ecosystem, still trying to wrap my mind around the humongous Category Theory.
 I still need to learn Haskell, and probably Eta to push the Functional Programming paradigm to its climax.
-But I'm also eager to learn Go and Rust for instance.
+But I'm also eager to learn Go and currently learning Rust.
 We should never get stuck into one language, and get the vision of the other languages.
 |
 |Because I also worked as a Front-end Engineer, I'm quite familiar with Javascript and its fast-paced environment (always trying to catch up).
 I love ReactJS & GraphQL (this is Gastby website).
 I use this skill to support the Front-end team and quickly develop POC myself when needed.
 |